vacovsky/MINDBODY-Django/README.md

 ### Step 4.
 Populate the mboapi_djangodemo/SECRETS.py file with your credentials

 ```
-SOURCENAME = 'yousourcename'  #SourceName to be used in all API Calls in this project
+SOURCENAME = 'yoursourcename'  #SourceName to be used in all API Calls in this project
 SOURCEPASS = 'yoursourcepass'  #SourceName Password to be used in all API calls

 # (this should be populated from some other place, not hard coded.
 However, since this is just a demonstration, you can of course plop them in here and make API calls until the cows come home.)